Financial Samurai

-Private Real Estate Investing: Seven Takeaways After Five Plus Years
+Private Real Estate Investing: Seven Takeaways After Eight Years

-As someone who has been consistently invested in private real estate deals since late 2016, I’m now firmly in the window for receiving distributions.
-My investment thesis to invest in heartland real estate has turned out well, partially thanks to the bad luck of the pandemic.
+As someone who has been consistently invested in private real estate deals and funds since late 2016, I'm now in the window for receiving distributions.
+My investment thesis to invest in heartland real estate has turned out well, partially thanks to the bad luck of the pandemic as people relocated to lower-cost areas of the country.

-Although a couple of my investments in one fund turned sour due to a lack of equity cushion, poor execution, and the shutdown of commercial offices, the vast majority of investments have provided positive returns.
+Although a couple of my investments in one fund turned sour due to a lack of equity cushion, poor execution, and the shutdown of commercial offices, and the pandemic, the vast majority of investments have provided positive returns.

 One such investment was a multifamily investment that paid out $122,423.04 in distributions on July 6, 2022.
 The invested capital should be about $60,000 for a ~15.3% compound annual return over five years.
 I say should be because it is part of a fund that invested in over 10 properties.